m-ober/SSDStressTest/README.md

 Test drive/partition C: and monitor the Temperature of the (third) drive as reported by Hard Disk Sentinel.
 The file HDSentinel.xml needs to be placed in the same directory as the SSDStressTest executable.

 *Note*: If `--smart` is given, the `--xml` switch is ignored, i.e. they cannot be used at the same time.

+*Note*: If you get unexplainable errors regarding WMI, try the `--disablewmi` switch.
+Note that the `--smart` option will no longer work without WMI.
+You can still use the `--xml` option or use the tool without monitoring the drive SMART values.

 ### Download